VorpalBlade/paketkoll/doc/src/konfigkoll/cookbook.md

 This is a continuation of the previous pattern, and most useful in the main phase:

-You might end up with helper functions that need a whole bunch of objects passed to them:
+You might end up with helper functions that need a large number of objects passed to them:

 ```rune
 fn configure_grub(